marsbroshok/mlops-labs/lab-14-tfx-caip-e2e/README.md

 # Orchestrating model training and deployment with TFX and Cloud AI Platform

-In this lab you will develop and operationalize a TFX pipeline that uses Kubeflow Pipelines for orchestration and Cloud Dataflow and Cloud AI Platform for data processing and training:
+In this lab you will develop and operationalize a TFX pipeline that uses Kubeflow Pipelines for orchestration and Cloud Dataflow and Cloud AI Platform for data processing, training, and deployment:

-1. In Exercise 1 of the lab, you will work in a Jupyter notebook to explore the data, prepare data extraction routines, and experiment with training and hyperparameter tuning code.

-1. In Exercise 2, you will re-factor code snippets developed in the notebook into KFP components and a KFP pipeline.
+1. In Exercise 1, you will walk through the TFX pipeline DSL, compile the pipeline into a KFP package and submit the pipeline run.

-1. In Exercise 3, you will author a **Cloud Build** CI/CD workflow that automatically builds and deploys the KFP pipeline.
+1. In Exercise 2, you will author a **Cloud Build** CI/CD workflow that automatically builds and deploys the  pipeline.

-1. In Exercise 4, you will integrate your CI/CD workflow with **GitHub** by setting up a trigger that starts the CI/CD workflow when a new tag is applied to your **GitHub** repo.
+1. In Exercise 3, you will integrate your CI/CD workflow with **GitHub** by setting up a trigger that starts the CI/CD workflow when a new tag is applied to the **GitHub** repo.

-1. In Exercise 5, you will integrate the KFP pipeline with the upstream data management pipeline implemented in **Cloud Composer**.

 ## Lab scenario

-Using the [Covertype Data Set](../datasets/covertype/README.md) you will develop a multi-class classification model that predicts the type of forest cover from cartographic data.
+You will be working with a variant of the [Online News Popularity](https://archive.ics.uci.edu/ml/datasets/online+news+popularity) dataset, which summarizes a heterogeneous set of features about articles published by Mashable in a period of two years.
+The goal is to predict how popular the article will be on social networks.
+Specifically, in the original dataset the objective was to predict the number of times each article will be shared on social networks.
+In this variant, the goal is to predict the article's popularity percentile.
+For example, if the model predicts a score of 0.7, then it means it expects the article to be shared more than 70% of all articles.

 The source data is in BigQuery.
 The pipeline uses:
 - BigQuery to prepare training, evaluation, and testing data splits,